 A Post-graduate nursing student can choose to specialize in various niches, like rehabilitation nursing, aged care nursing, critical care nursing, mental health nursing, and more.
 It aims at making professionals develop advanced care skills to treat critically ill patients in high-intensive situations.

 A post-graduation degree is basically 2 years long if done full-time, but it can also turn into a four-year part-time study if the student wishes to.
+Beyond that, there are further certifications a student can obtain depending on their field of interest.
+If you’ve earned your MSN, you have the option of taking a post-master’s nurse practitioner (NP) certification in specific specialization to further enhance your career.

 To be eligible for any postgraduate degree, having a bachelor’s degree in nursing is a must requirement.